graugans/tinygo-examples/drivers/pn532/Readme.md

 ## Reference Hardware

-I have tested this driver on a cheap NCF Module V3 board.
+I have tested this driver on a cheap NCF Module V3 board:

 ![Elechouse NFC Module V3](/doc/images/nfc-module-v3.png)

 This board does not provide the `RSTPD_N`, this is why I did not have used the reset logic.